Case management & care coordination

 A care team consists of you, your primary care doctor, your care coordinator, and any other individual that supports your health; this may include family, friends, or other health professionals that you choose.
-A care team works together to create your care plan.
+A care team is led by your care coordinator and works together to create your care plan.

 A care plan tells you and your doctors what services you need and how you will get them.
 It includes your medical, behavioral health, and LTSS needs.
 Your care team will work with you to come up with a care plan.
 Your care plan will be made just for you and your needs.

 - A timeline for when you should get the services you need